-In 1999, Webb was asked by Tetsuya Kumakawa to join his newly formed K-Ballet Company in Japan as Ballet Master and two years later was appointed Assistant Director.
-During this time he also worked with many international stars including Adam Cooper, with whom he co-directed The Adam Cooper Company and organized their tour to The Kennedy Center.
-Likewise, he co-produced with Johan Kobborg the London performances of Out of Denmark and staged Roland Petit’s Carmen Pas de Deux for Alessandra Ferri & Julio Bocca for American Ballet Theatre’s 65th Anniversary Gala.
+In 1999 Webb was asked by Tetsuya Kumakawa to join his newly formed K-Ballet Company in Japan as Ballet Master and two years later was appointed Assistant Director.
+During this time, he worked with Kumakawa on building the company into one of Japan’s leading ballet companies and the only company to tour extensively throughout Japan as well as New York and Shanghai.
+Webb also worked with many international stars, including Adam Cooper, with whom he co-directed The Adam Cooper Company and organized its tour to The Kennedy Center.
+Likewise, he co-produced with Johan Kobborg the London performances of Out of Denmark and staged Roland Petit’s Carmen Pas de Deux for Alessandra Ferri and Julio Bocca for American Ballet Theatre’s 65th Anniversary Gala.

 Throughout Webb’s career he has produced and directed many international performances, presenting dancers from The Royal Danish Ballet, Paris Opera Ballet, New York City Ballet and Stuttgart Ballet, to name a few.
 He has been a guest teacher for White Oak Dance Project, Birmingham Royal Ballet and Rambert Dance Company, as well as teaching master classes and workshops for all the major ballet schools in England.
 In 2013 he became an Ashton Associate for the Sir Frederick Ashton Foundation.